50054-cdpa/notes_haskell/docs/fp_haskell.md

     Const i     -> i
 ```

-In Haskell, algebraic datatype values can be accessed (destructured) via pattern matching.
+In Haskell, algebraic datatype values can be accessed (deconstructured) via pattern matching.

 If we run: